Atlantic Canada goose

-The Atlantic Canada goose (Branta canadensis canadensis) is the nominate subspecies of Canada goose, residing in much of the east coast of North America, as well as having been introduced to much of northern and western Europe.
+The Atlantic Canada goose (Branta canadensis canadensis) is the nominate subspecies of Canada goose, residing in much of the east coast of North America.
+It has also been introduced to much of Northern Europe and Western Europe.
 They are often viewed as pests, especially in places they have been introduced to.
 The Canada goose was first described by Carl Linnaeus in 1758.

 Description

 The Atlantic Canada goose is characterized as having a medium grey chest and warm brown wings and flanks.
 It ranges in length from 90 to 100 cm (3 to 3.2 ft) and has a wingspan of 160 to 185 cm (5.2 to 6.1 ft).
 Sexual dimorphism is minimal, though males tend to be heavier ranging from 3.5 to 6.5 kg (7.7 to 14.3 lbs) while females range from 3 to 5.5 kg (6.6 to 12.1 lbs).

 Distribution

-The native range of the Atlantic Canada goose the east coast North America.
+The native range of the Atlantic Canada goose is the east coast of North America.
 These birds summer in eastern Labrador, Newfoundland, and various islands in the Gulf of St. Lawrence and winter in much of the eastern United States, as far south as North Carolina.
 The bird has been introduced farther south in the United States where it has become a resident.
 These birds were first introduced to Europe in 1665 in the waterfowl collection of King Charles II of England.
 Later, this bird was intentionally released into the wild in order to provide hunting opportunities.
 It is now known to reside in Iceland, Ireland, UK, France, Germany, Denmark, Poland, Lithuania, Latvia, Estonia, Sweden, Norway, and European Russia.